mpv-player/mpv/DOCS/man/en/input.rst

 playlist_clear
     Clear the playlist, except the currently played file.

+playlist_remove <index>
+    Remove the playlist entry at the given index.
+Index values start counting with 0.
+You can't remove the entry for the currently played file.

+playlist_move <index1> <index2>
+    Move the playlist entry at index1, so that it takes the place of the entry index2.
+(Paradoxically, the moved playlist entry will not have the index value index2 after moving if index1 was lower than index2, because index2 refers to the target entry, not the index the entry will have after moving.)

 run "<command>"
     Run the given command with ``/bin/sh -c``.
 The string is expanded like in property_expansion_.